haosulab/ManiSkill/examples/baselines/diffusion_policy/README.md

   --track # track training on wandb
 ```

-Example RGB based training, learning from 100 demonstrations generated via motionplanning in the PickCube-v1 task
+Example RGB based training (which currently assumes input images are 128x128), learning from 100 demonstrations generated via motionplanning in the PickCube-v1 task

 ```bash
 seed=1